wuv21/cbc-corrector/README.md

 ## Parameters

-- `--fastq` *(required)* Fastq file containing barcode reads.
-For 10X Genomics' ATAC assay, this is typically the R2 fastq file (note the different nomenclature due to Illumina's bcl2fastq naming system: R1 = read 1, I1 = index 1, R2 = index 2, R3 = read 2)
+- `--fastq` *(required)* Fastq.gz file containing barcode reads.
+For 10X Genomics' ATAC assay, this is typically the R2 fastq file (note the different nomenclature due to Illumina's bcl2fastq naming system: R1 = read 1, I1 = index 1, R2 = index 2, R3 = read 2).
+Note that this file needs to be gunzipped/compressed.
 - `--allowlist` *(required)* Txt file containing allowlist barcodes (one per line).
 For scATAC assays, the file can be found in the cellranger-atac package and is named "737K-cratac-v1.txt".
 - `--output` *(required)* Output file path.
 - `--posProbThresh` Default = 0.975.
 Float value that denotes the minimum probability needed for barcode correction.